CoderDojo-Content/Advanced-HTML-CSS/en/flex-examples.md

         display: flex;
         justify-content: flex-start;
    ```
    You end up with pretty much the same menu, right?
 The cool thing about Flex is you can control the layout with the property **justify-content**.
 Change its value to _flex-end_ and see what happens.
-Or change it to _space-around_ to make the menu items evely spaced, just like you did for the cards.
+Or change it to _space-around_ to make the menu items evenly spaced, just like you did for the cards.

 6. A **responsive** website is one that adjusts itself to the screen size: so it always looks great whether you're looking at it on a computer, mobile phone or tablet.
 Let's make your menu responsive.
 Start with the regular styles: this will be your **default** behaviour.

 7. Add the following CSS rules to your menu.
 You probably have colours and borders defined as well; I've left them out to save space here!
+If you already have CSS rules defined for your menu, just add in or change the properties and values that you are missing.
    ```css
         nav ul {
             padding: 0.5em;